Legal issues in airsoft: United States

-Under federal law, airsoft guns are not classified as firearms and are legal for all ages, so a person of any age may use one (and with the permission of their parents, for anyone under 18).
+Under federal law, airsoft guns are not classified as firearms and are legal for all ages, so a person of any age may use one (one must obtain the permission of their parent/legal guardian, if under 18).
 This is also the case for the laws in each state.
-However, in some major cities, the definition of a firearm within their respected ordinances includes propulsion by spring or compressed air, thus making airsoft subject to applicable laws.
-For example, airsoft guns within the state of California can be bought only by a person above the age of 18.
-However, no laws indicate an age requirement to sell airsoft guns.
-Generally speaking, toy, look-alike, and imitation firearms must have an orange tip during shipping and transportation.
+Airsoft guns, despite not being "real firearms", are still subject to many laws.
+One such law is the requirement to be 18 to buy or sell an airsoft replica.
+Another notable law governing airsoft guns is the requirement of the orange tip.
+Orange tips are not legally required unless the guns are being transported to a local field or other place, or shipped through the mail.
+However, per federal law, there is an option to use an orange barrel plug that protrudes 6 mm from the outer barrel of the gun instead of an orange tip.

-Airsoft guns in the United States are generally sold with a 0.24in. or longer orange tip on the barrel in order to distinguish them from real firearms, as is required by federal law.
+Airsoft guns in the United States are generally sold with a 0.24 inch or longer orange tip on the barrel in order to distinguish them from real firearms, as is required by federal law.
 Manufacturers and importers may cite Part 272 of Title 15 of the Code of Federal Regulations on foreign commerce and trade (15 CFR 272), which stipulates that "no person shall manufacture, enter into commerce, ship, transport, or receive any toy, look-alike, or imitation firearm" without approved markings; these may include an orange tip, orange barrel plug, brightly colored exterior of the whole toy, or transparent construction.
 However these restrictions do not apply to "traditional B-B, paint-ball, or pellet-firing air guns that expel a projectile through the force of compressed air, compressed gas, or mechanical spring action, or any combination thereof."
-This language exempts airsoft guns from these requirements, placing them in the same category as bb-guns, pellet, air, and paintball, none of which are conventionally sold or used with an orange tip, and many of which bear as much resemblance to real firearms as airsoft guns do.